EQAR/deqar-docs/docs/data_submission.md

 }
 ```

-#### Accreditation of a micro-credential provided by an alternative provider
+#### Accreditation of a micro-credential provided by another provider

 ```json
 {